YashLagare/fullstack-chat-app/README.md

 16. HOW TO RUN PROJECT
 ============================================================================
 Step 1: Database Setup
-ensure you have a MongoDB Atlas account or local MongoDB instance running.
+Ensure you have a MongoDB Atlas account or local MongoDB instance running.

 Step 2: Backend
 bash